repository-service-tuf/repository-service-tuf/docs/source/guide/deployment/guide/docker.rst

     Initiating the Docker Swarm

     .. caution::
-        Do not use this credentials, it is just an example.
+        Do not use these credentials, as they are provided as example.

     .. code:: shell